mumby0168/RestEasy/README.md

 6. Service bus plugins to handle messages
 7. Ability to do some sort of filtering using maybe OAuth or Graph QL

-Any help or feedback will be much apprecaited.
+Any help or feedback will be much appreciated.